 Buy your Seasoning here:

 Place the fish in a bowl and give the salt seasoning some time to soak.
-Skew the fish lengthways on sticks made out of medal or wood.
+Skew the fish lengthways on sticks made out of metal or wood.

 Important for professional cooking, the fish is placed close together and should not burn over a blazing flame.
 The embers should rather have a uniform gray layer.